HDembinski/numba-stats/README.md

 ![](docs/_static/bernstein.density.svg)
 ![](docs/_static/truncexpon.pdf.plus.norm.pdf.svg)

-## Documentation

-To get documentation, please use `help()` in the Python interpreter.

-Functions with equivalents in `scipy.stats` follow the `scipy` calling conventions exactly, except for distributions starting with `trunc...`, which follow a different convention, since the `scipy` behavior is very impractical.
-Even so, note that the `scipy` conventions are sometimes a bit unusual, particular in case of the exponential, the log-normal, and the uniform distribution.
-See the `scipy` docs for details.

 ## Contributions

-**You can help with adding more distributions, patches are very welcome.** Implementing a probability distribution is easy.
+**You can help with adding more distributions, patches are welcome.** Implementing a probability distribution is easy.
 You need to write it in simple Python that `numba` can understand.
 Special functions from `scipy.special` can be used after some wrapping, see submodule `numba_stats._special.py` how it is done.

 ## numba-stats and numba-scipy